 How to Protect Your Organization From Ransomware?

-There are two main aspects to protecting yourself or your organization from malware.
+There are two main aspects to protecting yourself or your organization from Ransomware.
 The first is to take steps to avoid being infected with malicious software in the first place.
 The second is to ensure that files and data are regularly backed up so that if a ransomware attack does occur, the files can be recovered easily, rendering the attack useless.

 Simply being aware of best practices when it comes to IT security is a good first defence when it comes to avoiding malware infections.
 This is less easily managed in an organization with many employees, but staff training and clear IT policies can help prevent infection from phishing attacks and clicking links in malicious emails, for example.